alagain/martian_crater_database/Global/README.md

 #### RADIUS
 Same as in the Robbins' database.
-Added craters has been defined as circles from three points placed on the crater rim: the radius is automatically computed.
+Added craters had been defined as circles from three points placed on the crater rim: the radius is automatically computed.

 #### X,Y
 Coordinates, same as in the Robbins' database.
-Added craters has been defined as circles from three points placed on the crater rim: the center is automatically computed.
+Added craters had been defined as circles from three points placed on the crater rim: the center is automatically computed.

 #### TYPE
 crater classification (int):